 The specialty rankings and data were produced for U.S. News by RTI International, a leading research organization based in Research Triangle Park, N.C.
 Using the same data, U.S. News produced the state and metro rankings.

-A complete list of rankings is available online and will appear in the U.S. News “Best Hospitals 2015” guidebook, available in August.
+A complete list of rankings is available online and will appears in the U.S. News “Best Hospitals 2015” guidebook.

 About Moffitt Cancer Center